KFredberg/clTouch/readme.md

 Copy clTouch.js into your extension directory.

 Add the file in the define function in your extensions main js file.
-Example below clTouch.js is in a subfolder of the extension /lib/js/.
+Example below clTouch.js is in a subfolder of the extension folder /lib/js/.

 ```
 define([